A Warning for School Counsellors

 - The court also found that the child’s stories would have been fanciful to an ordinary person.
-Such examples included the child’s allegation that the mother punched her in the face the day prior to making the disclosure to the school counsellor, yet the child showed no bruising, and that a police officer would not have made a formal report if a child had run away from home.
+Such examples included the child’s allegation that the mother punched her in the face the day prior to making the disclosure to the school counsellor, yet the child showed no bruising.
+Also, that a police officer would not have made a formal report, if a child had run away from home.

-- The court was also particularly concerned that when the child had made disclosures to the school counsellor that she had then received some sort of reward, including being able to watch her favourite TV program, or getting breakfast.
+- The court was also particularly concerned that when the child had made disclosures to the school counsellor that she had then received some sort of reward.
+These included being able to watch her favourite TV program, or getting breakfast.
 The court was also critical of the school counsellor treating the child as an adult, by attempting to provide her with legal advice.

-- The court found that nothing in the Family Law Act provides for a teacher or social workers ‘duty of care’ to override the parental responsibility that by law is vested in the parents.
+- The court found that nothing in the Family Law Act provides for a teacher’s or social worker’s ‘duty of care’ to override the parental responsibility that by law is vested in the parents.

 - The child was ordered to be returned to the mother.

-- The court did not order any restraints on the school counsellor from having continued discussions with the child, however, did order that a copy of the decision be provided to the Department of Education.
+- The court did not order any restraints on the school counsellor from having continued discussions with the child.
+However, the court did order that a copy of the decision be provided to the Department of Education.